pneumus/Linux/tutorial/git_tutorial.md

   <blockquote>
     If you delete a file in your OS, it is not removed from the Repo yet
     <br>
-    git rm will remove it from the Repo and Delete it from your folder as well
+    <b>git rm</b> will remove it from the Repo and also Delete it from your Hard Drive
   </blockquote>

     git rm config.xml